szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Additional keyword arguments (**kwargs) for data loaders``: Additional keyword arguments (**kwargs), such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the PyGPT documentation or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.
 One argument per single row.

 * ``Use local models in Video/Audio and Image (vision) loaders``: Enable usage of local models in Video/Audio and Image (vision) loaders.
-If disabled, then API models will be used (GPT-4 Vision and Whisper).
-Note: local models will work only in the Python version (not compiled/Snap).
+If disabled, the Image (vision) loader uses the image model configured in the ``Chat with Files (LlamaIndex, inline)`` plugin, while Video/Audio transcription uses the speech-recognition provider configured in the ``Audio Input`` plugin.
+Local models work only in the Python version (not compiled/Snap).
 Default: False.

 *Update*